guoqingbao/Pathofusion/README.md

 https://cloudstor.aarnet.edu.au/plus/s/zmmMehQXyA7Pp0Q

-In the video, it first shown the original H&E, next the predicted heatmap was overlaid, then the prediction was compared with expert markings.
+In the video, the original H&E is first shown; next, the predicted heatmap was overlai; fianlly, the prediction was compared with expert markings.

 # The code

 ### 1. Extracting image patches (ExtractImagePatches.py)
 Make sure you deployed the labelling website first.
 After you finished image marking, you use this module to extract paired patches from the whole-slide images using marking coordinates saved in MySql database (website database).
 While you can also use our provided datasets (under folder "data") for reproducibility measurements.

-### 2. Model struction
+### 2. Model structure
 Please refer to folder "models" and BrainModel.py.

 ### 3. Training models for recognition